HTTPArchive/bigquery/docs/README.md

 The wildcard in the YYYY_MM_DD position will instruct `gsutil` to delete all histogram results for this specific metric.

-Now you can delete more metric-specific results or rerun `generateReports.sh` without the `-f` flag and only the desired metrics will be requeried.
+Now you can delete more metric-specific results or rerun `generate_reports.sh` without the `-f` flag and only the desired metrics will be requeried.

 Note that cdn.httparchive.org may still contain the old version of the JSON file for the duration of the TTL.
 See below for more on invalidating the cache.